Whispering to Witches: Plot summary

 headquarters.
 At the Pipistrelle Coven, Joe recognises the leader, Dora Bailey, to be the woman who he gave his ticket to when he got off the train at the wrong station.
 Dora Bailey explained that the Aubrey White and Harriet Perkins were members of the Viper Coven, who were transporting page 513 from Mabel's Book safely to Head Office.
 When Logan Dritch, the glamorous woman, boarded the train, Harriet gave Joe the spell on what appeared to be a ticket.
 When Joe handed his ticket over to Dora, he gave her his actual ticket, not page 513.
 The witches demand to know where Joe has put the page, and that he turn it over to them, but he claims he does not have it.
 A leaflet comes from Head Office that explains that Mabel's Book has been stolen from the National Museum of Witchcraft, and as the Pipestrelle Coven begins to sob, Twiggy and Joe escape on Dora's broom.
 Joe and Twiggy head over to the museum to look for clues.

 As Joe and Twiggy have lunch, Joe realises that he saw Mabel's Book sitting on a table at Two Hoots cottage, and that Logan Dritch must be trying to use Patsy's re-growing potion on page 513.
 The two fly to Two Hoots, and witness Logan Dritch in a rage.
 The potion will regrow the physical page, but does not regenerate the writings of Mabel.
 The two are nearly caught by Logan Dritch, but Joe hurls snowballs at her as she chases after them, and Twiggy flies off on her broomstick.
-The two wonder reconvene on the road, and wonder whether they are being followed.
+The two reconvene on the road, and wonder whether they are being followed.
 They decide that it doesn't appear so, and they head home for the evening.

 In a turn of events at home, Joe learns that his father has gone missing in Scotland, and the police are unable to find him.
 In desperation, Joe strikes a bargain with Twiggy: he will provide her with the missing page of Mabel's Book, and she will allow him to use her broom, and prepare him a thawing potion to save his father.

 Joe searches endlessly for the page, but is unable to find the page in his room.
 He then realises that his sister, Esme was using it as a page marker, and questions her of its whereabouts.
 She explains that she must have left it in her book when they returned it to the library.